 How do you usually educate customers on the zero/low-waste lifestyle?

-We have posters from Zero Waste about refusing plastic straws, and we also indicate on our menus that we do not serve straws anymore with our drinks as part of our journey towards being more environmentally-friendly.
+We have posters from Zero Waste about refusing plastic straw.
+We also indicate on our menus that we do not serve straws anymore as part of our journey towards being more environmentally-friendly.

 Do you think your education efforts have been successful?

-Generally, what do customers think about your sustainability initiatives?
+Generally, what do customers think about your sustainability initiatives at The Lokal?
 Does it appeal to them?

 In general, the younger crowd is definitely more interested in sustainability.
 It’s usually the older crowd that tend to question why we stopped giving out straws automatically.